ArchipelagoMW/Archipelago/worlds/lufia2ac/docs/en_Lufia II Ancient Cave.md

 ###### Quality of life:

 - Various streamlining tweaks (removed cutscenes, dialogue, transitions)
+- You can elect to lock the cave layout for the next run, giving you exactly the same floors and red chest contents as on your previous attempt.
+This functionality is accessed via the bald NPC behind the counter at the Ancient Cave Entrance
 - Always start with Providence already in your inventory.
 (It is no longer obtained from red chests)
 - (optional) Run button that allows you to move at faster than normal speed